-The Engineering Department is available to assist you with your abandonment project from the outset.
+The Public Works Department Engineering Division is available to assist you with your abandonment project from the outset.
 The following information may answer many of the questions you might have regarding such a project.

-The first step in the abandonment process is to bring the proposal to the Engineering department for a preliminary review.
+The first step in the abandonment process is to bring the proposal to the Public Works Department Engineering Division for a preliminary review.
 It is always helpful if you can bring a sketch illustrating the area that you want the City to consider abandoning.

 Please Note: It is recommended that you contact all property owners directly affected by and/or adjacent to the proposed abandonment area and obtain their agreement to the proposal in writing prior to proceeding with the abandonment request.

 Once the preliminary review has been completed and the property owner's agreement has been secured, you will be required to have a licensed Civil Engineer or Land Surveyor prepare a legal description and sketch of the proposed abandonment.
-One copy of that description and sketch, along with the required fee, must be submitted to the Engineering Department for review.
+One copy of that description and sketch, along with the required fee, must be submitted to the Public Works Department Engineering Division for review.
 Allow two weeks for this review to be completed.

 Applications and Public Hearings

 Once staff has approved the legal description and sketch for accuracy, you can obtain an application from the Community Development (formerly Development Services) for processing and public hearings.
-Engineering, along with other City departments, will review your application and prepare a formal written report to be submitted to the Planning Commission for consideration.
+Public Works Department Engineering Division, along with other City departments, will review your application and prepare a formal written report to be submitted to the Planning Commission for consideration.
 The staff report, the Planning Commission's recommendation, and any conditions placed on the proposed abandonment by either staff or the Commission will then be referred to the City Council for action.

 If approved by the City Council and all City-required conditions have been completed, the abandonment will be sent to the County for recordation.